The Truth About Bluetooth MIDI

 With WIDI you can pair your MIDI instrument with iOS, MacOS, Win10 (v1909 or higher) and Android (8 or later).
 With iOS and MacOS Bluetooth MIDI is integrated and you can manually pair with WIDI devices.

 With Windows and Android, it will fully depend if your music application runs the Bluetooth MIDI driver.
-This is not something we can change as developers.
-The only change will come from you.
+WIDI technology is fully compatible with the latest Windows UWP API.

 Two WIDI devices: Go DAWless.
 Without computers.
 Without cables.